issues-osu/pushing-boundaries/README.md

 # Pushing the Boundary of Child Wellbeing: A Spatial Examination of Child Death Rates in Transition Zones of Extreme Economic Inequality and Material Hardship

+## Abstract
+How do patterns of socioeconomic inequality shape the risk of child fatality in urban areas?
+Studies have demonstrated that intentional and accidental deaths of children are highly clustered into areas of social disadvantage.
+However, in complex urban settings, the risk of death to children is likely to exhibit a more localized spatial structure characterized by rapid changes in child fatality risk.
+The present research uses Bayesian hierarchical modeling to detect spatial discontinuities in child fatality risk in transition areas defined by elevated levels of economic hardship and inequality (EHI).
+The analysis detected 413 neighborhood boundaries characterized by extreme differences in EHI (i.e., a difference of four deciles).
+Living in proximity to a boundary of extreme difference, called a social frontier, is associated with a 22% higher relative risk of child fatality beyond measures of neighborhood racial segregation, concentrated disadvantage, residential mobility, and immigrant concentration.
+The significance of identifying neighborhoods characterized as a social frontier where children may benefit from additional preventive interventions is discussed in context.

 **Reference:**
 Barboza-Salerno, G., *Liebhard, B., *Duhaney, S., & Shockley-McCarthy, K. (2025). *Pushing the boundary of child wellbeing: A spatial examination of child death rates in transition zones of extreme economic inequality and material hardship.* PLOS ONE (in press).